We’re here for you

 Content:

-We will show you how the taxation of imputed rental value, which is currently still in force, works, how the burden can be reduced and what the planned reform would mean for you.
+We will show you how the taxation of imputed rental value, which is currently still in force, works, how the burden can be reduced and what the planned reform means for you.

 The imputed rental value corresponds to a notional amount that owners could earn when renting out their residential property.
 Owner-occupiers must pay tax on this value as income.
 According to the Federal Supreme Court, the imputed rental value must be at least 60% and may not exceed 70% of the market rent.
 It is determined by the cantonal tax authorities.
 Each canton is free to calculate imputed rental value as it sees fit.